 NOTE: High-contrast, large, clear text with appropriate graphics will draw attendees to your poster.
 Small type, excessive text, and poor contrast or overuse of color will cause attendees to keep walking!

 SAMPLE POSTER ARRANGEMENT

-Note that dimensions may vary from year to year, depending on the hotel or convention center's facilities.
+The dimensions of the posterboards are 4 feet high by 8 feet wide.
 Keep the posted material simple.
 Do not post typed copies of your proposal; these can be handed out.

 INSTRUCTIONS FOR THE DAY OF YOUR PRESENTATION

 Coming soon.
 We will email all poster presenters these details as well.

 - Poster pieces (individual sections or one huge poster)

 - Duplicate copy of poster (just in case)

 - Paper and pen or PDA for recording notes